the museum in english

 Acquisition : Legs de Victoria Fantin-Latour née Victoria Dubourg en 1921, entré au musée en 1926

-Localisation : SA22 - Salle 22This small masterpiece of balance and harmony was the engagement gift offered by the artist to his wife to be, Victoria Dubourg.
-This room also has a portrait of her, painted by Fantin in 1877.
+This small, balanced, and harmonious masterpiece was the engagement gift offered by the artist to his bride-to-be, Victoria Dubourg.
+Displayed in the exhibition room is also a portrait of her, painted by Fantin-Latour in 1877.

-The cherries and the small bowl of strawberries, the camellia and the glass of wine are all organized around the bunch of spring flowers set at the centre of the composition.
-The discreet interplay of proportions and the subtle balance of the colours, arrayed on either side of the vase, create a gentle, peaceful atmosphere.
-The creamy whites and purplish blues contrast with the differing reds, ranging from the opaque purple of the wine to the pale pink of the hyacinths.
+Between 1864 and 1896 Fantin-Latour produced more than 800 pictures of flowers.
+He would prepare his palette the day before, and pick his flowers that same morning, before setting to work.In order to reduce the space depth-wise, he would arrange the bouqet before a neutral-coloured basket and lit the flowers with a filtered light.
+Usually, the decor was nothing more than a simple table.
+The cherries and the small bowl of strawberries, along with the camellia and the glass of wine are all organized around the arrangement of spring flowers set at the very centre of the composition.The discreet interplay of proportions and the subtle balance of the colours create a gentle, peaceful atmosphere.
+The creamy whites and purplish blues contrast with the various reds, ranging from the opaque purple of the wine to the pale pink of the hyacinths.

-Sicile
+• Sicile

 Médium :